New Jersey Roads - I-76

 I-76 begins at I-295, a short distance north/west of the NJ 42 merge.
 Since the route's fully freeway, I don't know why I-76 isn't stretched over NJ 42 and the Atlantic City Expressway, unless NJDOT wanted to make sure 76 ended at a freeway.
 I-676 runs as an elevated freeway through Camden to US 30, which is already a Jersey freeway.
 I-76 initially went where 676 does now, but due to long delays in finishing the Vine St. Expressway through Philadelphia, as well as PA's inability to tie the Ben Franklin Bridge into PA I-676, 76 and 676 were switched early on.

-Finishing the run of WB signs.
+Finishing the run of WB signs, ending at the Walt Whitman Bridge to Philadelphia.

 Market St. EB in Gloucester City at the I-76 EB onramp, courtesy Scott Colbert; I-76 is about to end and you only get these two roads as choices once it does.
 This is Exit 1C heading WB on 76, where traffic can't go directly to US 130 SB and must use Market to cut over (and same NB-EB).
 On the other side of the slippery interchange, NJ 76C, the Walt Whitman Bridge connector, handles EB-NB traffic as well as I-676 SB traffic to US 130 NB.